bedops/bedops/docs/content/reference/file-management/conversion/psl2bed.rst

 This script is also dependent on input that follows the `PSL specification <http://genome.ucsc.edu/FAQ/FAQformat.html#format2>`_.

-.. tip:: Conversion of data which are PSL-like, but which do not follow the specification can cause ``IOError`` and other runtime exceptions.
+.. tip:: Conversion of data which are PSL-like, but which do not follow the specification can cause parsing issues.
 If you run into problems, please check that your input follows the PSL specification.

 ======
 Source